haqpl/haqpl.github.io/_posts/2019-10-23-Introducing-sqlmap-into-non-HTTP-services.md

 published: true
 ---

 Recently, I was introduced to an interesting problem: How to automate the SQL injection exploitation of non-HTTP service?
 Sometimes services like `whois` are using custom SQL databases, which is an ideal situation to produce unwanted problems because you have to take care of the sanitization of user input.
-The `whois` service, which I used for testing is working on a non-retired [HachTheBox.eu](https://hackthebox.eu) box, so I can't do it very detailed, but you should be able to take advantage of the idea itself to create your custom proxies or just give a try with `shiny-garbonzo` - a HTTP wrapper, which will invoke your tool and pass to it `sqlmap's` input.
+The `whois` service, which I used for testing is working on a non-retired [HachTheBox.eu](https://hackthebox.eu) box, so I can’t do it very detailed, but you should be able to take advantage of the idea itself to create your custom proxies or just give a try with shiny-garbonzo - an HTTP wrapper, which will invoke your tool and pass to it the sqlmap's input.
 Let’s start by diving into how `sqlmap` works.

 ## sqlmap®: